 The maximum famous museum exhibitions of 2018 featured Catholic artwork.
 In 2018 the Metropolitan Museum of Art in New York hosted the two maximum famous art exhibitions in the world – and that they both had a relatively Catholic taste.

-Heavenly Bodies: Fashion and the Catholic Imagination” was visited with the aid of nearly 1.7 million human beings, breaking the museum’s preceding document set by “Treasures of King Tutankhamen,” in line with a file in The Art Newspaper.
-The exhibit featured ecclesiastical clothes and objects borrowed from the Vatican, alongside a show of the museum’s very own collection of non secular art.
+Heavenly Bodies: Fashion and the Catholic Imagination” was visited with the aid of nearly 1.7 million people, breaking the museum’s preceding record set by “Treasures of King Tutankhamen,” in line with a report in The Art Newspaper.
+The exhibit featured ecclesiastical clothes and objects borrowed from the Vatican, alongside a show of the museum’s very own collection of nonsecular art.

-The second area, “Michelangelo: Divine Draftsman and Designer,” changed into seen via 702,516 humans.
-That show-off featured the excellent grasp’s drawings, sculpture, and earliest portray, which includes a caricature for his last fresco in the Vatican Palace, the 1550 work entitled “The Crucifixion of St. Peter.
+The second area, “Michelangelo: Divine Draftsman and Designer,” changed into seen by 702,516 people.
+That show-off featured the excellent grasp’s drawings, sculpture, and earliest portray, which include a caricature for his last fresco in the Vatican Palace, the 1550 work entitled “The Crucifixion of St. Peter.